SJ23 Tech Tip B16, (Updated 2021-01-25) Bob Schimmel, Buddy Wright.

 Fig 9 - The undulations between the hull and toe rail made it very difficult to draw an even bead.
 I could never have achieved a smooth bead with the boat floating.
 I'm happy its finally sealed again.
 Time to do some rail down sailing?

-SCUPPERS (2014-16) - The scuppers are located mid ship at the lowest part of the deck when the boat is floating on her lines.
-They are installed here to pass water under the toe rails and over the side.
-(Drilling extra holes to drain water through the bottom of the toe rails is not an option.
-The flat portion of the toe rail is 3/16" above deck height).
+SCUPPERS (2014-2016) - The scuppers are located mid ship at the lowest part of the deck to pass water under the toe rails and over the side when the boat is floating on her lines.
+(Drilling drain holes through the bottom of the toe rails is not an option since the flat portion is 3/16" above deck height).
 To those of you with scuppers lined with gel coat, consider yourself lucky not to have to deal with a leak into the cabin here.
-I bought Panache in 1986 and have always known her to have sealant in the scuppers so I'm assuming other early hulls had it as well.
-The scupper water splits itself to drain into the port locker and the settee.
-Nothing that as sponge can't take care of but annoying none the less. the starboard scupper drains into the starboard berth and locker.
-That is annoying because the cushion soaks up the water.
-So if your scuppers have marine caulking then eventually it looses its adhesiveness so the rest of this narrative applies to you.
-NOTE - This explanation is a bit of long winded so you can learn from it as I see no reason why somebody else should go through the same frustrations I did.
-However, if you want to go directly to the solution, click here.
+I bought Panache in 1986 and have always known her to have sealant in the scuppers so I assumed other early hulls had sealant as well.
+In Panache's case the water from the port scupper flowed into the cockpit locker and the port settee with a little bit flowing over the side.
+Nothing that a sponge can't take care of but annoying none the less.
+The water from the starboard scupper drained into the starboard berth and locker.
+That was annoying because the cushion soaked up the water.
+So if your scuppers are lined with marine caulking the rest of this narrative applies to you.

 2014 - While searching for my elusive deck leak I finally pin pointed it to the scuppers.
 It was difficult to believe they leaked since the sealant inside looked and felt in excellent condition.
 I checked it many times over the years and found it to be dry and absolutely smooth and tight.
 But I still had water coming inside so one day I pointed my brightest flashlight inside a scupper, holding the light at the critical angle, and spotted an edge of sealant that was detached.
 Is it ever difficult to see inside a flat black scupper.
 With more poking I discovered NONE of the sealant was attached to the fibreglass.
 In fact, there was a perfect sphere of cured sealant nestled in there, holding water behind it.
 Much to my surprise I discovered three 1/4" holes at the back of each scupper that are a direct path for water to flow INTO the cabin.
 I think these holes were created while forming the deck seal during manufacture.
 With my upper galley cabinets covering the wall it was impossible to detect the water trickling inside.
 My first sign of a leak was a damp cabinet, cushion bottom and a bit of water inside the settee.